accessolutions/WebAccessForNVDA/readme.md

  	This is only a convenience script allowing easier invocation of the SCons found in NVDA misc deps.

- - If using Git Bash, the `activate` might need to be fixed.
+ - If using Git Bash, the `activate` script might need to be fixed.

  	The `VIRTUAL_ENV` variable it defines holds a path in Windows format.